billthefarmer/diary/README.md

 to other diary pages may either be a relative reference to the entry file `[Sunday](25.txt)`, or use a date URI `[Whenever](date:17/10/2017)`.
-Use your local convention for short form numeric dates (UK: dd/mm/yyyy, US: mm/dd/yyyy).
+Use your local convention for short form numeric dates (UK: `dd/mm/yyyy`, US: `mm/dd/yyyy`).
+Use the back button to return.
+The back button may be used to retrace your path through diary entries and external web pages.
+Use the **Today** button to clear the navigation entries.

 ## Maps
 You may put [OpenStreetMap](http://www.openstreetmap.org) maps in